heroterminal/heroterminal-docs/README.md

 # HeroTerminal Docs

-This repository contains the official documentation for **HeroTerminal** and **HeroOS**.
+This repository contains the official documentation for **HeroTerminal** and the **Lens** investigator interface.

 It is the home for:

-- The HeroOS bootcamp and mission specification
+- The Case File (scenario) and Lead specification used by Lens
-- Author guides for creating and testing bootcamps
+- Author guides for creating and testing new Case Files
 - Reference docs for commands, environment behaviour and scoring
-- Examples that show how to structure real bootcamps
+- Examples that show how to structure real Leads

 If you want to build content for HeroTerminal, this is the place to start.